authgear/authgear-server/docs/specs/saml.md

 - The above secret is for storing the certificates for validating requests, responses generated by service providers.
   - `key`: Must be `saml.service_providers.signing`.
   - `data`: Required.
 A list of objects which represents the certs of one service provider.
 The object inside the list MUST contains the following fields:
-    - `entity_id`: Required.
-The entity ID of the service provider which owns the certs in `certs` below.
+    - `service_provider_id`: Required.
+The ID of the service provider which owns the certs in `certs` below.
     - `certs`: Requried.
 A list of objects representing X.509 certs.
 The minimum number of items in the list is 0.
 The maximum number of items in the list is 2.
-When there is at least one item in the list, all requests or responses from the service provider which specified by the above `entity_id` will be rejected if it is not signed with one of the cert in the list.
+When there is at least one item in the list, all requests or responses from the service provider which specified by the above `service_provider_id` will be rejected if it is not signed with one of the cert in the list.
 The objects inside the list MUST contains the following fields:
         - `pem`: Required.
 The X.509 cert in pem format.

 ## <a id="7"></a> Metadata